ajump2/3D_Printing/README.md

 In-Progress

 ### Wiring
-The RRD extender fits on the Servo 1 pins, where you can follow the below diagram for wiring.
+The RRD extender fits on the Aux 1 pins, where you can follow the below diagram for wiring.

 ![Alt Text](https://github.com/ajump2/3D_Printing/raw/master/Images/Ramps1_4.png)

+This frees the D9 pin (where the fan was connected) for use by the second extruder heater cartridge.
+As with the first extruder, polarity is not important.
+The extruder motor connects to the E1 pins (above where the first extruder is connected).

 ## Firmware/Mechanical Configuration
 My marlin files are included in this repository, [here](https://github.com/ajump2/3D_Printing/tree/master/Marlin).
 Note that the second fan doesn't work (I believe it's a problem with my RRD board), which you can use [this](https://www.geeetech.com/wiki/index.php/Reprap_Ramps1.4_RRD_Fan_Extender) code to test.